WHO adopts measures to stop Ebola outbreak in DR Congo - Nigeria Today

 WHO adopts measures to stop Ebola outbreak in DR Congo

+The World Health Organisation (WHO) said it had taken measures to effectively respond to the recent outbreak of Ebola in the Democratic Republic of Congo (DRC).
+Regional Director of WHO for Africa, Dr Matshidiso Moeti, said in a statement on Sunday in Abuja said that the organisation would work with the UN and other partners…

-The post WHO adopts measures to stop Ebola outbreak in DR Congo appeared first on Premium Times Nigeria.
+The post WHO adopts measures to stop Ebola outbreak in DR Congo appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share